OskarWestmeijer/weather/README.md

 ![main branch](https://github.com/OskarWestmeijer/weather-api/actions/workflows/main-build-test-release-deploy.yml/badge.svg)

 This application provides weather information for predefined locations.
 This repository contains the frontend and backend service.
-In production the backend connects to the native PostgreSQL database.
+In production the backend connects to the hosts PostgreSQL database.
-The proxy routing to this service is handled by another private infrastructure repository.
+Proxy routing to these services is handled by another private infrastructure service.

-This service requests the public OpenWeatherApi once a minute for the current weather data.
+The Weather-Api backend requests the public OpenWeatherApi once a minute for the current weather data.
 The response data is stored in the database.
-The frontend and backend Api can be reached via the internet in Https.
+Frontend and backend Api can be reached by internet in with https.

 The weather data is displayed on charts in the ReactJs frontend.